More companies are experimenting with post-consumer recycled (PCR) content derived via Chemical recycling - an emerging trend in plastic recycling.

 Chemical recycling of plastic waste enables processing and reuse of mixed plastics that are difficult to recycle.

-For more on chemical recycling for food packaging attend CMT’s 2nd Recycled Packaging for Food Contact on 18-19 May, 2020 in Milan.
+For more on chemical recycling for food packaging attend CMT’s 2nd Recycled Packaging for Food Contact on 29-30 Sept, 2020 in Lisbon, Portugal.